 prevented from defining new functions, built-in functions can be used in

 similar attacks.
 (For example, most casting functions include their

 input values in the error messages they produce.)

-When it is necessary for a view to provide row-level security, the security_barrier attribute should be applied to the view.
-This prevents maliciously-chosen functions and operators from being invoked on rows until after the view has done its work.
+When it is necessary for a view to provide row level security, the security_barrier attribute should be applied to the view.
+This prevents maliciously-chosen functions and operators from being passed values from rows until after the view has done its work.
 For example, if the view shown above had been created like this, it would be secure: